Legrandin/pycryptodome/Doc/src/cipher/des3.rst

 * *Option 3*: *K1* *K2*, and *K3* all match (parity bits ignored).
   As result, Triple DES degrades to Single DES.

-**This implementation does not support and will purposefully fail when attempting to configure the cipher in Option 3.**
+**By default, this implementation purposefully fails when attempting to configure the cipher in Option 3.**

+If you need to use such keys for legacy interoperability, pass ``allow_weak_keys=True`` to :func:`Crypto.Cipher.DES3.new` to bypass this check.

 As an example, encryption can be done as follows::